lbowes/lbowes/README.md

 ### About me
 I'm a student at the [University of York](https://www.york.ac.uk/) ~~studying~~ suffering for a BEng in Computer Science.

-I'm interested in how software can be used to improve thought
+I'm interested in how software can be used to improve thought.